Post Electrophoretic Analysis Articles

 A major drawback with nonionic detergents is that, unlike charged surfactants, these detergents produce no consistent charge to mass ratio among sample molecules for electrophoresis.
 For this reason, the molecular weight of proteins cannot be directly determined by one electrophoretic run, and, in general, electrophoresis results are more difficult to interpret than results from electrophoresis that has been carried out in the presence of charged surfactants such as SDS (sodium dodecyl sulfate).

 By far the most commonly employed detergent additive in protein electrophoresis is the anionic surfactant SDS (sodium dodecyl sulfate).
 Proteins under treatment with SDS become completely blanketed by negatively charged dodecyl sulfate anions, unwinding to assume an extended conformation.
 The number of bound detergent molecules is quite large, approaching half the number of amino acid residues.
-As a result, the intrinsic charge of treated proteins becomes overwhelmed by the charge of the surfactant molecules, and even proteins of widely divergent structure have a virtually uniform charge to mass ratio.
+As a result, the intrinsic charge of treated proteins becomes overwhelmed by the charge of the surfactant molecules, and even proteins of the widely divergent structure have a virtually uniform charge to mass ratio.
 Electrophoresis of such samples results in strict separation by molecular weight.

-Although rarely necessary, cationic surfactants such as CTAB, cetyltrimethylammonium bromide, can be used for the electrophoresis of samples posing difficulties for SDS-PAGE.
+Although rarely necessary, cationic surfactants such as CTAB, and cetyltrimethylammonium bromide, can be used for the electrophoresis of samples posing difficulties for SDS-PAGE.
 Such cases include the electrophoresis of either extremely acidic or extremely basic samples.
 Being very negatively charged, extremely acidic samples can exhibit poor binding with SDS.
-The problem with extremely basic samples is that addition of SDS can lead to precipitation.
+The problem with extremely basic samples is that the addition of SDS can lead to precipitation.
 The use of CTAB as an alternative carries the same benefit of SDS in that a uniform charge to mass ratio among sample molecules is produced, although the apparatus will need to be adjusted to allow samples to migrate toward the negative pole rather than the positive pole.

 NEXT TOPIC: Buffer Additives: Reducing Agents